boostorg/leaf/doc/whitepaper.md

 ## 7. Exception-safety vs. failure-safety

-Many programmers dread C++ exception-safety: the ability of C++ programs to respond correctly to a function call that results in throwing an exception.
+Many programmers dread C++ exception-safety<sup>[7](#reference)</sup>: the ability of C++ programs to respond correctly to a function call that results in throwing an exception.
 This fear is well founded, though it shouldn't be limited to throwing exceptions, but to all error-handling, regardless of the underlying mechanism.

-In "Exception Safety: Concepts and Techniques"<sup>[4](#reference)</sup> Bjarne Stroustrup explains:
+In "Exception Safety: Concepts and Techniques"<sup>[8](#reference)</sup> Bjarne Stroustrup explains:

 > An operation on an object is said to be exception safe if that operation leaves the object in a valid state when the operation is terminated by throwing an exception.
 This valid state could be an error state requiring cleanup, but it must be well defined so that reasonable error-handling code can be written for the object.